Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis(gemini).md

 ## 2. Quality Scores (Rate 1-5)

-### Informed Clues: 5/5
+### Informed Clues: 4/5
-**Excellent - Outstanding**
+**Very Good - Exceeds expectations**

-All informed clues are highly specific and effectively point to 'country'.
-Clues like Informed Clue 1 ('defined borders, distinct government, national identity'), Informed Clue 6 ('distinct passport, national origin'), and Informed Clue 8 ('sovereign entity, defends its borders') are particularly strong and leave little room for ambiguity.
-The set consistently uses unique attributes of a country, such as national laws, flags, capital cities, and international relations, making them distinct from continents or cities.
+The informed clues are generally strong, providing specific details about countries.
+Clue 1 mentions 'region with its own government', and Clue 2 mentions 'borders' and 'flags', which are good specific identifiers.
+Clue 3 references 'common language, history, and sense of national identity'.
+Clue 9 is a bit weaker, mentioning economic activities, which could apply to other entities.
+No clue contains the answer word.
+The clues are diverse, covering various aspects of countries.

 ✅ Strengths:
 - Generally specific and relate to correct answer